-According to Norwegian sports medicine researcher Torstein Lorentsen-Dalen, research indicates that there is around a four percent greater probability of winning per degree of difference in temperature between the teams' accustomed climates.
+According to Norwegian sports medicine researcher Torstein Lorentsen-Dalen, research indicates that there is around a four percent greater probability of winning per degree difference in temperature between the teams' accustomed climates.
 This means hypothetically that if Senegal, accustomed to 30 degrees, meets Norway, which is accustomed to 20 degrees, Senegal has a 40 percent greater chance of winning.

 Norway "is down" by 0.6 goals before kick-off, he says.